INVESTIGATING CAUSES AND CONSEQUENCES OF CHANGES IN BIODIVERSITY

 - How do global environmental changes impact biodiversity and ecosystem functioning?

-- How do changes in biodiversity influence ecosystem functioning, stability, and services?
+- How do changes in biodiversity cause changes in ecosystem functioning, stability, and services?

 Isbell et al. 2017 Nature